-Behavior of continuous and discrete-time LTI systems: Impulse response and step response, convolution, input-output behaviour with aperiodic convergent inputs, cascade interconnections.
+Behavior of continuous and discrete-time LTI systems: Impulse response and step response, convolution, input-output behavior with a periodic convergent inputs, cascade interconnections.
 Characterization of causality and stability of LTI systems, System representation through differential equations and difference equations.